vseryakov/backendjs/README.md

 - try to access the instance via HTTP port 8000 for the API console or documentation
 - after reboot the server will be started automatically

-## Custom AWS instance
+## AWS instance as an appliance

-Run the backendjs on the AWS instance as user ec2-user with the backend in the user home
+To make an API appliance by using the backendjs on the AWS instance as user ec2-user with the backend in the user home

 - start new AWS instance via AWS console, use Amazon Linux or CentOS 6
 - login as `ec2-user`